Schedule 2 Authorised Disability Services

 The TAC authorises household help to be an authorised disability service in accordance with section 23(1)(a) of the Transport Accident Act 1986 where:

-- a transport accident injury prevents him/her from performing household tasks independently or with the assistance of adaptive equipment.
+• a transport accident injury prevents them from performing household tasks independently or with the assistance of adaptive equipment.

 See also the Support at home policy.